EvoHull/Tapirs/docs/How-To-Guide/setup.md

 !!! warning "wildcarding.sh"
     Unfortunately there is a conflict between the version of `sed` used by OSX and these scripts.
 We are working to fix this ASAP.
 Currently the `wildcarding.sh` shell script works fine in Linux terminals but not in Mac terminal.

-You should make sure that the `config.yaml` correctly points at these files.
-These will need removing and regenerating if libraries or samples change input.
+You should make sure that the `config.yaml` correctly points at these two .tsv files.
+These will need removing and regenerating of course if libraries or samples change input.

 ## Databases
 ### Kraken2